-As my oldest daughter is now firmly out of toddlerhood and into preschool land, I’ve been thinking about the phenomenon of sneaking fruits and vegetables into so much of what we serve our kids.
+When my oldest daughter was firmly out of toddlerhood, I spent a lot of time thinking about the phenomenon of sneaking fruits and vegetables into so much of what we serve our kids.
 Because 1 and 2 year olds turn into 3 and 4 year olds who can reason, investigate, and converse.
 They are veritable detectives at the dinner table which means they usually spot a veggie if it’s in a place they don’t expect it to be.

 - It’s really a lot of work.